harishdurga/laravel-quiz/README.md

 QuestionType::create(['name'=>'select_all']);
 ```

-### User Defined Methods To Evaluate The Answer For Each Question Type
+### User-Defined Methods To Evaluate The Answer For Each Question Type

 Though this package provides three question types you can easily change the method that is used to evaluate the answer.
 You can do this by updating the `get_score_for_question_type` property in config file.